AMSAT-NA/PacSatFSKBoard/NOTES.md

 * Add blue wire for the LNA bias.

-* Replace U6 with the proper part.
+* Replace U5 with the proper part.

 * Possibly replace R117 with a 15/18K resistor.
+(Not necessary, it appears.)

 * Break the trace between L35 and C112 and add a 1nF capacitor there.

 # Current Board Status

+## Board 5 - 2nd board I worked on

+* Applied all the board bring up changes.

+* It's working well.

-## Board 6
+## Board 6 - First board I worked on for initial bringup

-* MRAM0 does not work.

 * The RF switches have been removed and jumpers places on the RF connections.
   So this is basically a stand-alone board or a board 2.